COVID Protocols Quick Link

 - Do not soak.
 No baths, swimming, etc.

-- Apply A&D Ointment thinly twice daily to reduce itching and condition skin.
+- Apply A&D Ointment sparingly twice daily to reduce itching and condition skin.

-- contact Awen and a health care professional at the first sign of infection.
+- Contact your artist and a health care professional at the first sign of infection.

 - Once healed, protect with sunscreen.